Ariadne: Resources for Athenaze

 The return of Odysseus

-Odysseus, disguised as a beggar, comes home (L to R) his father Laertes, Eumaios, his son Telemachus, and his wife Penelope (seated)
+Odysseus, having just returned home disguised as a beggar, approaches his wife Penelope while (L to R) his father Laertes, Eumaios the swineherd, and his son Telemachus look on

 When Odysseus first returned to his home in Ithaca, he was disguised as an old man and a beggar.
 Read how the swineherd Eumaios welcomes him with hospitality (Homer, Odyssey, Book 14.48-60).